chadeldridge/yt-queuer/README.md

 Lightweight service and addon to enable queueing and playback of youtube videos on a remote device.

 ## Planned Features
+- Add 'Wake On LAN' for LG WebOS TVs to power button on Controller page. - LOE - Low
-- Allow control of playback device (play, pause, seek, next).
+- Add controls for playback device (play, pause, seek, next).
 LOE - Low (figure out callback)
 - Allow control of multiple playback devices and queues.
 LOE - Low (client registration since no hostname in js)
 - Create a browser addon as an alternateive to the Controller page.
 Add options in standard right-click browser menu.
 LOE - High